Live and Invest Overseas

 iStock/pressureUA

-Begin your search with the help of google but not for “For Rent” opportunities in the place where you’d like to spend time.
-Those key words will connect you with rental houses and apartments listed either by other gringos (that is, fellow non-locals) or by locals with the wherewithal to advertise their rentals online.
+You can begin your search long distance, googling “For Rent” opportunities in the place where you’d like to spend time.
+You’ll find rental houses and apartments listed either by other gringos (that is, fellow non-locals) or by locals with the wherewithal to advertise their rentals online.

 In other words, this route leads to the high-ticket and priced-for-the-gringo-market properties.